EU OCABR/OBPR and the UK during the Brexit transition period (NEW)

 Use of EU OBPR certificates post-transition period

 The following news item from EDQM was initially published in 2019 and the text reflects the situation at that time i.e. before the withdrawal of the UK from the EU and the commencement of the transition period.
 The principles would apply in the event that there is no agreement on mutual recognition following the transition period and would apply from the date agreed during negotiations.
+The EU Commission has replaced the Q&A document from February 2019 quoted below with a text from 13 March 2020.

 In a Question and Answer document published on February 1, 2019 by the EMA and the EU Commission the following was stated: